The Crimson Tide weren’t going to let another shot at a National Championship go to waste.

-Oklahoma took control of the series early by winning game one 4-1 in easy fashion.
+Oklahoma took control of the series early by winning game one 4-1 in an easy fashion.
 However, Alabama fought back in the second game by going up 8-1 quickly.
 The Sooners rallied in the seventh inning of the second game by bringing Alabama’s lead to two runs, but were unable to finish and lost game two 8-6.

-On Wednesday night a two hour rain delay didn’t help the Sooners in game three, who struggled for the second time in the series to mount a comeback.
-They finally mustered a rally in the seventh inning which included a home run by Lauren Chamberlin.
+On Wednesday night a two-hour rain delay didn’t help the Sooners in game three, who struggled for the second time in the series to mount a comeback.
+They finally mustered a rally in the seventh inning, which included a home run by Lauren Chamberlin.
 Alabama took another early lead in game three using a four-run fourth inning to go up 4-3 before ultimately winning the decisive third game 5-4.